idemax/mapify-ts/README.md

 ---

-### What `Mapify` does?
+### What `Mapify-ts` does?

-`Mapify` will serialize the map to a native javascript object.
+`Mapify-ts` will serialize the map to a native javascript object.
 Also enables to deserialize the object back to a Map.

 This native javascript object can be serialized to JSON using `stringify`.
 And can be deserialized back.